FROM_JSON

 - When using the

-function to extract data with a specified schema from a JSON string, case-sensitive keys in the JSON string may cause errors.
+from_jsonfunction to extract data with a specified schema from a JSON string, case-sensitive keys in the JSON string may cause errors.
 For example:

-function can correctly handle case-sensitive JSON keys and provides a more flexible way to access data.
+To avoid this error, it is recommended to use the parse_json function.
+The parse_json function can correctly handle case-sensitive JSON keys and provides a more flexible way to access data.